-1. Office of the Fire Marshal and Emergency Management
+1. Office of the Fire Marshal

-- A. Develop and approve the mutual and automatic aid plan and appendices in consultation with fire co-ordinators - B. Review and approve mutual aid plans - C. Maintain a centralized inventory of current mutual aid plans
+- a.
+Develop and approve the mutual and automatic aid plan and appendices in consultation with fire coordinators. - b.
+Review and approve mutual aid plans. - c.
+Maintain a centralized inventory of current mutual aid plans. - d.
+Provide support through specialized resources and equipment, as available. - e.
+Appoint the fire chief of a fire department established for an unincorporated area that is to participate in the mutual aid plan. - f.
+Authorize fire departments serving unincorporated areas to participate in the mutual aid plan through an agreement signed by the Office of the Fire Marshal. - g.
+Monitor activations of the mutual aid system. - h.
+Maintain the fire coordinators website and provide regular communications and updates to the fire coordinators.

-- D. Provide support through specialized resources and equipment, as available - E. Appoint the fire chief of a fire department established for an unincorporated area that is to participate in the mutual aid plan. - F. Authorize fire departments serving unincorporated areas to participate in the mutual aid plan through an agreement signed by the Office of the Fire Marshal. - G. Monitor activations of the mutual aid system. - H. Maintain the fire co-ordinators website and provide regular communications and updates to the fire co-ordinators. - I. Organize and conduct the annual fire co-ordinators' conference. - J. Review the operations and performance of the mutual aid system.
+- i.
+Organize and conduct the annual fire coordinators' conference. - j.
+Review the operations and performance of the mutual aid system.